CMarkup Load Method

 bool bSuccess = xml.Load( "C:\\Temp\\hello.xml" );

 The Load method calls the ReadTextFile function and retrieves any resulting flags to the CMarkup document's flags.
 So, after calling Load you can check if it was a UTF-16 file or there was a UTF-8 BOM (see GetDocFlags).
-These flags are maintained in the CMarkup object so that if the file saved later, it will be written the same way.
+These flags are maintained in the CMarkup object so that if the file is saved later, it will be written the same way.

 Update December 17, 2008: With CMarkup release 10.1, the Load and Save methods, and the underlying ReadTextFile and WriteTextFile functions have greatly expanded character conversion capabilities.
 Load will now decode the file according to the ANSI or double-byte encoding specified in the XML declaration or HTML Content-Type meta tag (see GetDeclaredEncoding).